Leko7/allcars3/README.md

 For this course project, we built a cars dataset by crawling data from <href>auto-data.net</href> and we applied multiple transformations in order to build a version suitable for machine learning.

-For a detailed summary of the process, look at `journal.pdf`.
+For a very detailed summary of the process, look at `journal.pdf`.

 For some quick data exploration, look at `data_exploration.ipynb`.